ANTsX/ANTsPy/README.md

 ## Other notes on compilation

-in some cases, you may need some other libraries if they are not already installed eg if cmake says something about a missing png library or a missing `Python.h` file.
+In some cases, you may need some other libraries if they are not already installed eg if cmake says something about a missing png library or a missing `Python.h` file.

 ```